 Our plants are delivered throughout the season and are subject to availability.

-Basil – Ocimum Basilicum (All basils are annual) Culinary and Medicinal.
+Basil – Ocimum Basilicum (All basil are annual) Culinary and Medicinal.
 Warm spicy tasting leaves on square stems.
 The leaves are used in many different cusines.
 They also repel mosquitoes, expel worms, treat ringworm, snakebite, insect bites and acne.
 Basil is a Hindu’s passport to paradise.
 Basil is native to India, and was held in great reverence.
 Indians used basil to swear their oaths upon in court.
-In Italy, basil symbolises love.
+In Italy, basil symbolizes love.
 In Mexico it is carried around in the hope of returning a lover’s roving eye.

 Sweet Basil – This is the classic basil that is used for tomato sauces, pestos and salads.
 Height – 12-18″

 Sweet Mammoth Basil – This lettuce-leaf variety from Italy grows ruffled leaves as large as your hand, delivering a very strong flavor that’s perfect for sauces, pesto.
 Will grow 18-24″ tall.

 Sweet Thai Basil – This Variety form Thailand is both attractive as well as a culinary basil with an intensely sweet, anise-like fragrance.
 Leaves are green at the base of the plant becoming more purple toward the flowers.
 Will grow 18″ tall.

 Try Me – New!
 If you are looking for a variety of basil, this is the plant for you!
 Try Me is three basils in one, with a range of flavors and fragrances.
 You’ll get a mixture of Genovese, dark red basil, and a striking serrated-leaf basil This is an excellent choice for home chefs.
 Plants grow well in containers and thrive when harvested regularly.
 Will grow 12-18” tall with a 24-36” spread.